home catalog search luxury villas contact us find yourself in italy

 Additional costs such as heat, electricity, extra beds, final cleaning, television, etc. are specified on the booking contract.
 The owner will keep track of these charges and will collect for them upon your departure.
 These charges are payable in Euros and are often deducted from the security deposit.

-In the event that you leave your vacation house before the end of the week, make sure you let the owner/keyholder know, so that your security deposit can be returned to you.
+In the event that you leave your vacation house before the end of the week, make sure you let the owner/keyholder know, so that your security deposit can be returned to you minus the extra costs.

 top of page